940094/fastai-v3/README.md

 # App Overview

-This app is used to identify image of baseball games from cricket gamgaes by using image classification in machine learning.
+This app is used to identify images of baseball games from cricket games by using image classification in machine learning.

 # Use